Call it what you like –

 No, it’s not specifically made for medical supplies, but you can make it work at this more affordable price point.

-Regardless of the bag you prefer (duffel/backpack/etc.), make sure it’s a tactical one.
+Regardless of the bag you prefer (duffel/backpack/etc.), make sure it's tactical.

-There are a number of medical boxes out there that are highly durable and great for staying organized.
+There are several medical boxes out there that are highly durable and great for staying organized.

 The Family Emergency Kit Storage Box is made out of durable plastic.